Watch or Read

 So this rule works for people who are in a situation where they maybe want to buy a bunch of smaller properties.
 It typically doesn’t work very well if they’re looking at a primary property ID and then second or third as their fallbacks.
 Just know your 200 percent rule is just not going to work for those situations.

 The 95 Percent Rule

 If the three property rule is too little and the 200 percent rule is too restrictive, then you have the third rule— the 95 percent rule.
 The 95 percent rule says you can exceed three properties when identifying properties for a tax deferred 1031 exchange.

-The total value of the properties identified cannot exceed 200 percent of the relinquished property’s value and you’ve got to acquire 95 percent of the aggregate value of all properties identified.
+The total value of the properties identified CAN exceed 200 percent of the relinquished property’s value, BUT you have to close 95% of the aggregate value of all the properties that have been identified.
 So that’s a very tough one.
 I know a lot of great brokers; not many really want to take that one on because you’re closing everything you’ve identified.

 Do the Properties I Identify Have to be on the Market?

 When you’re looking at values on the 200 percent rule and 95 percent rule, then you might be thinking about whether the property has to be on the market, or thinking about defining what is on the market.
 But it’s really irrelevant.
 You have to give an ambiguous description of that property or the properties you’re identifying; it doesn’t have to be on the market and typically a common address including city, state, and zip is going to suffice.
 If you’ve got a legal description, great, and we’ll work with that.

 Again, these rules are only important if you’re looking at getting things done after that 45th day.
 At my seminars when I discuss tax deferred 1031 exchanges, I often give an example of a client who bought 24 different replacement properties.
 She was a CPA.
 She knew the repercussions of not getting them all done.
 She got all those closings done within the 45-day ID period, so she didn’t have to worry about the rules at all.